yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 Now, regarding how we will proceed with the next steps.

-We're thinking of this in three phases: "Hop, Step, Jump."
+We're thinking of this in three phases.

 **First, "Hop"—establishing the joint plan.
 This is what we should do today and through the next several meetings.**